The unit circle has been divided into twelve equal arcs, correspo... | Channels for Pearson+

 Unit Circle

 The unit circle is a circle with a radius of one centered at the origin of a coordinate plane.
 It is fundamental in trigonometry as it provides a geometric representation of the sine, cosine, and tangent functions.
-Each point on the unit circle corresponds to an angle measured in radians, where the x-coordinate represents the cosine value and the y-coordinate represents the sine value of that angle.
+The coordinates of points on the unit circle correspond to the values of these trigonometric functions for various angles measured in radians.

 Recommended video: